-Huawei takes on Apple's new iPhone 11 with Mate 30 range
+Huawei hails own apps in Mate 30 challenge to iPhone 11

 The No.2 smartphone maker expects the U.S. ban to cost it $10 billion.

-Huawei’s new phone launch has been marked by uncertainty over whether buyers of the flagship Android device will be able to use apps supported by Google (GOOGL.O), a unit of Silicon Valley giant Alphabet (GOOGL.O).
+Huawei’s new phone launch has been marked by uncertainty over whether buyers of the flagship Android device will be able to use apps supported by Google (GOOGL.O), a unit of Silicon Valley giant Alphabet.

 Holding the launch in Europe underlines the importance of the 500 million consumers in the region, where Huawei has lost five percentage points in market share since the U.S. ban, even as buyers rallied to its brand at home.